-Table 3.7 Overall findings from comparison of IWC Planning Proposal and Sustainable Buildings SEPP
+Table 3.7 Overall findings from comparison of IWC Pla anning Proposal and Sustainable Buildings SEPP ----------- --- --

-Energy Targets Water Targets Comment Residential A A IWC energy and water targets for residential buildings are greater than the Sustainable Buildings SEPP targets, and therefore, FSR and HOB incentives are still appropriate.
+Energy Targets Water Targets Comment Residential IWC energy and water targets for residential buildings are greater than the Sustainable Buildings SEPP targets, and therefore, FSR and HOB incentives are still appropriate.
 However, the targets are based off the BASIX 2004 tool, will need to be updated to align with the new BASIX scoring methodology.
-Office A A IWC office energy and water targets are greater than the Sustainable Buildings SEPP requirements and are still relevant for the FSR and HOB incentives.
+Office IWC office energy and water targets are greater than the Sustainable Buildings SEPP requirements and are still relevant for the FSR and HOB incentives.
 Retail NA NA The Sustainable Buildings SEPP does not outline requirements for retail assets.
 Therefore, the IWC targets are still relevant and appropriate for the incentives clause.
-Hotel = A IWC energy targets for hotels are aligned with the targets in the Sustainable Buildings SEPP.
+Hotel - IWC energy targets for hotels are aligned with the targets in the Sustainable Buildings SEPP.
 For this reason, the hotel energy targets will not be appropriate for the additional FSR and HOB allowances, and should be updated to increase their stringency.
 The IWC water targets for hotel assets are greater than the Sustainable Buildings SEPP and appropriate for the additional FSR and HOB allowances.

-: IWC target is greater than the Sustainable Buildings SEPP target

-: IWC target is equal to the Sustainable Buildings SEPP target, meaning it is not stringent enough to justify the FSR and HOB incentives
+- IWC target is greater than the Sustainable Buildings SEPP target - : IWC target is lesser than the Sustainable Buildings SEPP target - : IWC target is equal to the Sustainable Buildings SEPP target, meaning it is not stringent enough to justify the FSR and HOB incentives